 Now, to add some extra oomph is to bring in the details and improve the curb appeal of your property.

 Some little things that can help flesh out any porch include a new doormat, house numbers, and potted plants.
-A final possible suggestion is to replace your mailbox with a newer model that may better match the style of your home.
+Replacing your mailbox with a newer model that may better match the style of your home.
+Larger changes such as adding new landscaping, improving the walkways, or decorating with unique items will also pay dividends.

 Create an Atmosphere